-Landscape vs. Portrait can mean different things to different photographers.
+Portrait vs Landscape can mean different things to different photographers.
 Know the difference!

-Both the terms landscape and portrait can describe how an image is oriented AND both describe a genre of photography.
+Both the terms portrait and landscape can describe how an image is oriented AND both portrait and landscape describe a genre of photography.

 When discussing orientation or direction, landscape refers to an image that is wider than it is tall, that is, shot in a horizontal orientation.
 The image below is shot in landscape orientation.
 It is wider than it is tall.

 Portrait orientation, then, refers to an image that is shot so it is taller than it is wide.
 It is shot in a vertical orientation, as shown in the image below.

 Portrait vs Landscape as genre

 When discussing a genre, or style, of photography, how the orientation of the final image or how it is displayed doesn’t matter.